Residents for the Fall 2025 Session

 Prioritizing creative development, process, and sustained artistic inquiry.

 The Sea Breeze Artist & Writer Residency provides dedicated time and space for artists and writers to focus deeply on their work.
-Selected through a formal jury process that includes members of the Block Island community, the residency hosts 1–2 visual artists and 1 writer per session, twice annually.
-Residents are provided accommodations at the Sea Breeze Inn, studio space for visual artists, and dedicated writing space for writers.
-The program is intentionally structured to offer uninterrupted time for creative research, experimentation, and production within a supportive coastal environment.
+Selected through a formal and diverse jury process that includes members of the Block Island community, professional artists and writers, and past residents.
+The residency hosts 1–2 visual artists and 1 writer per session, twice annually.
+Residents are provided accommodations and meals at the Sea Breeze Inn, studio space for visual artists, and dedicated writing space for writers.
+The program is intentionally structured to offer uninterrupted time for creative research, experimentation, and production within a supportive environment.

-In addition to focused studio practice, residents participate in select public programs, including a welcome dinner, public reception, artist and writer talks at the Library, and a studio tour.
+In addition to dedicated studio time, residents take part in select public programs that engage the broader island community.
+These include a welcome dinner, public reception, artist and writer talks at the library, classes and workshops at the local school, and a studio tour.

 Low Season Projects